ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 Connect your Android phone to your host machine through USB.
 Ensure that your Android phone is set to [Developer mode](https://developer.android.com/studio/debug/dev-options).

-On your phone, go to `Settings > Developer Options` and enable USB Debugging.
+On your phone, go to **Settings** > **Developer Options** and enable USB Debugging.
 If your phone asks you to authorize connection to your host machine, confirm this.
 Test the connection by running `adb devices` in a terminal.
 You should see your device ID listed.

-Next, you need a debuggable build of the application you want to profile.
+Next, you need a debuggable-build of the application that you want to profile.
 - In Android Studio, ensure your *Build Variant* is set to `debug`.
 You can then build the application and install it on your device.
 - For a Unity app, select Development Build under File > Build Settings when building your application.
 - In Unreal Engine, open Project Settings > Project > Packaging > Project, and ensure that the For Distribution checkbox is not set.